 John Wengraf, playing the computer scientist, was one of the many European actors fleeing the Nazis to Hollywood in the late thirties.
 He initially moved to Britain in 1933, but struggled to find work.
 However, he jumped across the pond with a troupe playing on Broadway and decided to stay in America, and relocated to Los Angeles.
 As a native of Austria he had no trouble finding work as a Nazi in Hollywood films during the war, ironically portraying the very people he wanted to get away from.
 When the war ended, Wengraf had established himself as a reliable character actor with a haughty and intelligent charisma, but seldom got more than bit-parts and small supporting roles in either A or B movies.
 Science fiction fans may know him as the German scientist among the international crew of a moon rocket in the famously bad Columbia picture 12 to the Moon (1960).
 At 57 Wengraf was still a very handsome and charismatic actor in 1954, and it is something of a mystery why he never advanced further in his Hollywood career.

 Character actor William Schallert is good, as always, as Wengraf’s assistant.
 For sci-fi fans Schallert is something of a cult actor because of his numerous bit-parts in science fiction from 1949 all the way to 2010.
 He appeared in an episode of the TV show Space Control in 1951 before The Man from Planet X (1951, review).
-He went on to appear in Captive Women (1951, review), Invasion U.S.A (1952, review), Port Sinister (1953, review), the film serial Commando Cody: Sky Marshal of the Universe (1953), Tobor the Great (1954), Them!
-(1954), The Monolith Monsters (1957), The Story of Mankind (1957), and The Incredible Shrinking Man (1957), mostly in small bit-parts.
+He went on to appear in Captive Women (1951, review), Invasion U.S.A (1952, review), Port Sinister (1953, review), the film serial Commando Cody: Sky Marshal of the Universe (1953), Tobor the Great (1954, review), Them!
+(1954, review), The Monolith Monsters (1957), The Story of Mankind (1957), and The Incredible Shrinking Man (1957), mostly in small bit-parts.
 He had an actual substantial role as the head of CIA in the underrated A.I. movie Colossus: The Forbin Project (1970), appeared as Martin Short’s doctor in the hilarious sci-fi comedy Innerspace (1987).

 Philip Van Zandt is equally great in his role as the shifty, womanising death ray creator, and brings a nice bit of wry humour to the proceedings.
 Van Zandt was one of the great character actors of the golden age of Hollywood, and worked with directors like Alfred Hitchcock, Orson Welles and Joseph von Sternberg.
 Remarkably, throughout his over 300 film and TV appearances, he never once worked in a really bad production – his lowest rated film on IMDb has 4.6/10 points.
 He also appeared in Invisible Agent (1942, review), House of Frankenstein (1944, review) and The 27th Day (1957).

 Michael Fox appeared in The Beast from 20,000 Fathoms (1953, review), as well as The Magnetic Monster and Riders to the Stars.
-He also appeared in Conquest of Space (1955), War of the Satellites (1958) and The Misadventures of Merlin Jones (1964), as well as a number of TV series.
+He also appeared in Conquest of Space (1955, review), War of the Satellites (1958) and The Misadventures of Merlin Jones (1964), as well as a number of TV series.
 He is one of the most memorable actors in Gog as one of the scientists who freeze to death.
 Fox has a lot of praise for Ivan Tors in an interview with Tom Weaver, calling him an old-fashioned filmmaker who knew how to make films, was extremely well prepared and had a wonderful imagination.
 The only bad thing he has to say is that Tors tended to write extremely talky scripts, since he was adamant that they should cram in as much actual science in them as they could.
 However, he says that he thinks that both Riders to the Stars and Gog were extremely well-made movies; ”they’re talky, but they all have some kind of basis in fact”.
 Fox further goes on to praise Richard Egan, who he says was a good actor and a very nice man, although ”he was prone to swagger, a little bit”.

 In the film we also see Tom Daly in a small role, whom we have seen previously in The Man from Planet X) and in Willie Wilder’s Phantom from Space (1951, review).
 Marian Richman, getting frozen alongside Michael Fox, actually does a very nice job as a no-nonsense scientist.
 Her film career never caught on, though, as she barely has a dozen credits for small parts.
 The three actors – or acrobats – playing the human test subjects in the weightlessness and the G-force scenes are Alex Jackson, Beverly Jocher and Patty Taylor.
 Jackson was a seasoned stage performer both in the US and the UK, and appeared both as a dancer, acrobat and in speaking roles.
 He can be seen in And Here Come the Girls (1953) as an adagio dancer, and as Bobo in The Lone Ranger (1955).
 Beverly Jocher could carry three adults on her shoulders by the age of 10, as she grew up next to the famed Muscle Beach in Santa Monica.
 There she became part of that pioneering group of body builders and strongmen and -women.
 She trained as an acrobat, fitness model and weight lifter, and was proclaimed Miss Muscle Beach in 1952, at the age of 16.
 She appeared in numerous TV shows, and probably films, although IMDb gives Gog as her only credit.
 Taylor also appeared as an acrobat at least in The Veils of Bagdad (1953).